-Avg. time and Relative depth.
-As happend in the first task, the Pearson's r statistic revealed a moderated linear correlation between avg. time and avg. correctness (r = -0.55, p < 0.0001).
+Avg. time and relative depth.
+Users also spent between 30 and 40 minutes to complete this task and no significant differences were found (ANOVA: p = 0.76) with respect to the average elapsed time in both different scenarios (EQ and DIFF).
+Furthermore, as happened in the first task, the Pearson's r statistic revealed a moderated linear correlation between avg. time and avg. correctness (r = -0.55, p < 0.0001).
 As well, a weak linear correlation was found between depth differences and avg. correctness when using Phong shading (r = 0.46, p < 0.0001).
 The results of a Chi square test show that user's answers and the relative depth of the markers are associated (see Table 3).